nuthanc/faang/README.md

 * **Critical thinking process of breaking apart the question to identify subproblems and how you can solve it and put it all together**
   * Check Question 21(Rotting oranges README) for this
   * Use **Reverse Psychology**, check longestCommonSubsequence in DP
-    * When a problem says Source to Destination, you can use reverse psychology to thing Destination to Source
+    * When a problem says Source to Destination, you can use reverse psychology to think Destination to Source

 ### Constraints in General